xdmushui/partner-center-sdk/develop/get-a-customer-subscription-s-usage-records.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 You can use the **SubscriptionMonthlyUsageRecord** resource collection to get subscription usage records for a customer of a specific Azure service or resource during the current billing period.
 This resource represents all subscriptions for the customer.
-For a customer with Azure plan(s), this resource returns a list of those plans (not individual Azure subscriptions).
+For a customer with an Azure plan, this resource returns a list of those plans (not individual Azure subscriptions).

 ## Prerequisites